Roscoe Arbuckle: Scandal

+Arbuckle was regarded by those who knew him closely as a good-natured man who was shy around women, and he had been described as "the most chaste man in pictures."
+However, studio executives, fearing negative publicity by association, warned Arbuckle's industry friends and fellow actors (many of whose careers they controlled) not to publicly defend him.
+Charlie Chaplin told reporters that he could not believe that Arbuckle was guilty, having known him since they both worked at Keystone in 1914.
+Chaplin "knew Roscoe to be a genial, easy-going type who would not harm a fly."
+Buster Keaton issued a public statement in support of Arbuckle that resulted in a mild reprimand from Keaton's studio.
+Actor William S. Hart, who had never met or worked with Arbuckle, issued a number of damaging public statements presuming Arbuckle's guilt.
+Arbuckle later wrote a premise for a film parodying Hart as a thief, bully and wifebeater.
+Keaton purchased the premise, and the resulting film, The Frozen North, was released in 1922, almost a year after the scandal first emerged.
+Keaton cowrote, directed and starred in the film, and Hart refused to speak to Keaton for many years afterward.

+The prosecutor, San Francisco district attorney Matthew Brady, an intensely ambitious man who planned to run for governor, made public pronouncements of Arbuckle's guilt and pressured witnesses to make false statements.
+Brady at first featured Delmont as his star witness during the indictment hearing.
+The defense obtained a letter from Delmont admitting to a plan to extort payment from Arbuckle.
+Delmont's constantly changing testimony effectively ended any chance of the case proceeding to trial.
+Ultimately, the judge found no evidence of rape.
+After hearing testimony from party guest Zey Prevon that Rappe said "Roscoe hurt me" on her deathbed, the judge decided that Arbuckle could be charged with first-degree murder.
+Brady had originally planned to seek the death penalty, but the charge was later reduced to manslaughter.

+After nearly three weeks in jail he was released on bail of $5,000.

+Trials

 Arbuckle's trial was a major media event.
-The story was fueled by yellow journalism, with the newspapers portraying Arbuckle as a gross lecher who used his weight to overpower innocent girls.
+The story was fueled by yellow journalism, with many newspapers portraying Arbuckle as a gross lecher who used his weight to overpower innocent girls.
 William Randolph Hearst's nationwide newspaper chain exploited the situation with exaggerated and sensationalized stories.
-Hearst was gratified by the profits he accrued during the Arbuckle scandal, and he later said that it had "sold more newspapers than any event since the sinking of the Lusitania."
+Hearst was gratified by the profits that he accrued during the Arbuckle scandal, and he allegedly said that it had "sold more newspapers [...] than when the Lusitania went down."
 Morality groups called for Arbuckle to be sentenced to death.
-The resulting scandal destroyed Arbuckle's career along with his personal life.

-Arbuckle was regarded by those who knew him closely as a good-natured man who was shy around women; he has been described as "the most chaste man in pictures".
-However, studio executives, fearing negative publicity by association, ordered Arbuckle's industry friends and fellow actors (whose careers they controlled) not to publicly speak up for him.
-Charlie Chaplin, who was in Britain at the time, told reporters that he could not and would not believe Arbuckle had anything to do with Rappe's death; having known Arbuckle since they both worked at Keystone in 1914, Chaplin "knew Roscoe to be a genial, easy-going type who would not harm a fly."
-Buster Keaton reportedly did make one public statement in support of Arbuckle's innocence, a decision which earned him a mild reprimand from the studio where he worked.
-Film actor William S. Hart, who had never met or worked with Arbuckle, made a number of damaging public statements in which he presumed that Arbuckle was guilty.
-Arbuckle later wrote a premise for a film parodying Hart as a thief, bully, and wife beater, which Keaton purchased from him.
-The resulting film, The Frozen North, was released in 1922, almost a year after the scandal first emerged.
-Keaton co-wrote, directed and starred in the picture; consequently, Hart refused to speak to Keaton for many years.

-Trials

-The prosecutor, San Francisco District Attorney Matthew Brady, an intensely ambitious man who planned to run for governor, made public pronouncements of Arbuckle's guilt and pressured witnesses to make false statements.
-Brady at first used Delmont as his star witness during the indictment hearing.
-The defense had also obtained a letter from Delmont admitting to a plan to extort payment from Arbuckle.
-In view of Delmont's constantly changing story, her testimony would have ended any chance of going to trial.
-Ultimately, the judge found no evidence of rape.
-After hearing testimony from one of the party guests, Zey Prevon, that Rappe told her "Roscoe hurt me" on her deathbed, the judge decided that Arbuckle could be charged with first-degree murder.
-Brady had originally planned to seek the death penalty.
-The charge was later reduced to manslaughter.